TheTeejers/schelper-brew/README.md

 Run `brew fetch your-formula --build-from-source` to get the proper checksum

 Run `brew upgrade schelper` locally to make sure the new version upgrades properly.

+### Steps to Automate
+get ver. number
+- get new version number from user open new release
+- add tag of new version number to master
+- push tag to master
+update schelper-brew
+- download the tar file of latest release
+- get sha256 sum of release
+- update schelper.brew with new sha
+- update URL ver. for github release
+- update literal ver number in schelper
+- update version number in install block for compile time instructions